coreos/docs/quickstart/index.md

 <a class="btn btn-default" href="http://www.freedesktop.org/wiki/Software/systemd/">Read systemd Website</a>

 #### Chaos Monkey
 During our alpha period, Chaos Monkey (i.e. random reboots) is built in and will give you plenty of opportunities to test out systemd.
-CoreOS machines will automatically reboot after an update is applied.
+CoreOS machines will automatically reboot after an update is applied unless you [configure them not to]({{site.url}}/docs/cluster-management/debugging/prevent-reboot-after-update).